Oliver Bozanic: International career

 Bozanic was a member of the Australian 2009 FIFA U-20 World Cup development squad, which competed in and won a four-team tournament in Japan against the under-20 teams of Hungary and Japan in 2006.
 He was a member of all the lead-up squads prior for the 2009 FIFA U-20 World Cup, but missed out on his place at the tournament due to injury.

 He received his first full international call up in August 2009 for a friendly international against the Republic of Ireland.
 Bozanic was again included in a 50-man preliminary squad for the 2011 Asian Cup.

 Bozanic was captain of the Olyroos in their unsuccessful qualifying campaign for London 2012.

 In October 2013, Bozanic made his debut for the Socceroos, coming off the bench in a win over Canada.

 Bozanic was selected in the Australian squad for the 2014 FIFA World Cup, and played in Group Stage matches against Netherlands and Spain.

 Personal life

 Bozanic and his wife have three daughters.
-Bozanic is the older brother of Spirit FC midfielder Louis Bozanic.
+Bozanic is the older brother of former Central Coast United FC midfielder Louis Bozanic.